 A water taxi is a boat, with seating for up to about 80 passengers, providing transportation across water.
 Water taxi trips are sometimes cancelled in rough conditions.

-1. Water taxi services between Belize City, Caye Caulker and Ambergris Caye (see websites for schedules & fares).
+1. Water taxi between Belize City, Caye Caulker and Ambergris Caye (see websites for schedules & fares).

 a) Caye Caulker Water Taxi Association

 b) San Pedro Water Jets Express